KyleAMathews/blog-2/_posts/2016-09-29-optimisations-in-verve.md

 }
 ```

-In order to deal with the case where a `Closure` lives longer than its `Scope`, I wrapped in C++ shared pointer: The `Scope` remains alive as long as there's anything pointing to it.
+In order to deal with the case where a `Closure` lives longer than its `Scope`, I wrapped it in C++ shared pointers: The `Scope` remains alive as long as there's anything pointing to it.
 Three things could be pointing to a scope:

-* It could be the current scope for the code the VM was currently executing
+* It could be the scope for the code the VM was currently executing
-* It could be the parent of the mentioned above
+* It could be a parent of the scope mentioned above
-* A `Closure` could be holding it.
+* A `Closure` could be holding onto it.

 ## Optimising the Scope

 The first optimisation follows my favorite motto: Nothing is faster than doing nothing.

 We only need this whole Scope thing if the function actually uses it!
-During parsing we can investigate the values used in the function, and if it doesn't touch the parent scope we can simply ignore it.
+During parsing we can analyse all the variables used in the function, and if it doesn't reference anything from the parent scope, we don't need to keep track of the scope at all.

-This saves creating new scopes on every invocation of the function
+This saves creating new scopes on every function invocation, but it doesn't speed up lookups in the scope: `fib(40)` is recursive, and for every invocation of `fib(n)` we'll lookup `fib` twice, one for `fib(n-1)` and one for `fib(n-2)`.

+In order to speed up the lookups, I worked on a few optimisations:

 * `std::shared_ptr` wasn't fast enough.
 It was just way more robust than what I needed...
 Since it was only used in a few places, Replacing it with a simple `refCount` field and doing manual reference counting worked just as well and was much faster.
 * `std::unordered_map` wasn't fast enough.
 Same thing.
 Most of the scopes hold very few values for my small programs, replacing the std implementation with a simple hash map built with a single small array and quick hashing by just using the least significant bits of the pointer was way faster.
 * Going to C++ for every lookup was too slow: Once I had optimised the interpreter (read below) going to C++ meant saving the registers state and aligning the stack.
 Moving the whole lookup into `asm` was faster.
-* Caching the lookups: Adding a side table as a linear cache of the lookups, combined with `asm` lookup, made it so that cache hits only take *2 instructions*!
+* Caching the lookups: Adding a side table as a linear cache of the lookups, combined with the `asm` implementation of the lookup, made it so that cache hits only take *2 instructions*!

 Ok, that's enough about scopes...